ycpcs/cs320-spring2016/lectures/lecture08.md

 Java defines an API called J2EE, part of which specifies standard interfaces for developing web applications.

 A Java web application consists of *servlets*, which allow the application to handle HTTP requests.
-We have already seen how to use Java servlets in our work on implementing web services.

 We could implement a traditional web application by having our servlets generate HTML directly.
 For example: